Timely Viticulture Timeline: Mid Season, Pre-Harvest, and Harvest

 Spotted Lanternfly (SLF) I—Background

-The Spotted Lanternfly (SLF) is now confirmed in Cecil and Harford Counties in Maryland, and populations in Pennsylvania, New Jersey, Delaware, and Virginia have been growing.
-The pest has been impacting vineyards in Pennsylvania.
-What is clear at this junction is that (1) grapevines are a favorite host of this pest and, (2) its feeding damage coupled with winter cold stress can cause vine death.
-At ground zero in Pennsylvania, feeding on this pest, combined with the moderately cold winters of 2017/18 and 2018/19 has done significant damage to multiple commercial vineyards.
+What is clear at this junction is that (1) grapevines are a favorite host of this pest, and (2) heavy feeding damage coupled with winter cold stress can cause vine death.
+At ground zero in Pennsylvania, feeding on this pest, combined with the moderately cold winters of 2017/18 and 2018/19, has done significant damage to multiple commercial vineyards.

 Background and Hosts